armintalaie/armintalaie/README.md

-- Just finished my 3rd term at the University of British Columbia
+- 4th term at the University of British Columbia
-- I’m currently learning more about Node and Express
+- I’m currently learning more about Full-stack development
 - I’m looking to collaborate on machine learning
 - How to reach me:
   - email: talaiearmin78@gmail.com